-These diagnostic programs run independently of the operating system and will help isolate your computer hardware from software that was preinstalled (or that you have installed) on your hard disk.
-Use the IBM Enhanced Diagnostics to diagnose and isolate hardware problems.
+The IBM Enhanced Diagnostics program will isolate your computer hardware from software that was preinstalled (or that you have installed) on your hard disk.
+The programs run independently of the operating system, and must be run either from CD or diskette.

-You can use this program to test the hardware (and some software) components of your computer.
 This method of testing is generally used when other methods are not accessible or have not been successful in isolating a problem suspected to be hardware related.